 • Sturdy trekking boots with good ankle support — the trail has loose rocks and wet roots

-• Trekking poles — essential for the steep descent from Athirumala to Bonacaud
+• Trekking poles — helpful for the steep descent from Athirumala to Bonacaud

-• At least 3 litres of water per day — streams exist but water quality is variable
+• At least 3 litres of water per day — streams exist but water quality along the way is variable

-• Lightweight warm layer — summit and pre-dawn Athirumala temperatures can drop to 12–15°C in January
+• Lightweight warm layer — summit and pre-dawn Athirumala temperatures can drop noticeably in January

-• Rainproof jacket — even in January, short showers can occur in the forest zone
+• Rainproof jacket — even in the dry season, short showers can occur in the forest zone

-• Headlamp with spare batteries — early summit push is in complete darkness
+• Headlamp with spare batteries — the early summit push is in complete darkness

-• High-energy trail food — no food stalls or shops anywhere on the route
+• High-energy trail food — there are no food stalls or shops anywhere on the route

-• First aid kit including blister treatment, antiseptic, and ORS sachets
+• First aid kit including blister treatment, antiseptic, and oral rehydration salts

-• Medical fitness certificate — required for permit application
+• Medical fitness certificate — required for the permit application

 How to Get an Agasthyarkoodam Trek Permit

 Agasthyarkoodam is among the most permit-restricted treks in India.
 The system is deliberately tight to protect the biosphere's fragile ecology.
 Foreign nationals are currently not permitted on the trek — only Indian citizens may apply.
-The process has been streamlined since the chaotic queuing system of the pre-2013 era, but demand still far exceeds supply for weekend dates.
+Demand consistently outpaces the daily quota, particularly for weekend dates in February.

 January Open High demand — book early Cool, clear skies, ideal visibility Best

-February Open Very high demand — weekends sell out instantly Warm and dry, excellent summit views Excellent
+February Open Very high demand — weekends sell out quickly Warm and dry, excellent summit views Excellent

 March Partial Season closes mid-March Warmer, some haze building Good